-What is Pool Betting?
+What Is Pool Betting?

 The stakes for entering these competitions are the same for each participant, and once all the other punters have placed their bets, all the money goes into a prize pool.
 The person who has guessed correctly or scored the most points (depending on the type of event) wins the prize pool.
 This is divided among all the winners.